 Many families love to travel together and this includes taking minor children on trips overseas.
 However, traveling with minors can complicate the process because different countries have different visa requirements for minors.
 For travelers planning to take their children to India, here’s what they need to know in order to get young people into the country.

 Every minor child who plans to enter India will need his or her own visa.
-Fortunately, parents or guardians can apply for this visa online, using the eVisa form found here.
+Fortunately, parents or guardians can apply for this visa online.
 This form is straightforward and most travelers find it easy to fill out.
 Each section includes instructions.
 The most important thing to remember is that the information on the application must exactly match the information on the child’s passport.

 Before filling out the form, travelers may want to gather: